JessieXu8/parkingLot/README.md

 1. create user successfully:
     given: user information
     when: post api/users
-    then: return the status code is 204
+    then: return the status code is 2XX
 2. create user failed:
     given: user information
     when: post api/users
-    then: return the status code is 400
+    then: return the status code is 4XX
+3. create user successfully:
+    given: user information
+    when: call addUser function in UserService
+    then: return true
+4. create user failed:
+    given: user information
+    when:  call addUser function in UserService
+    then:  return false